billpg/HashBack/README.md

 }
 ```

-The code calculates the verification hash from this JSON by converting it to its canonical bytes, adding the fixed salt and hashing.
-The result of  hashing the above example is:
+The code calculates the verification hash from this JSON using the process outlined above.
+The result of hashing the above example request is:
-- "26edlsJM9WD9c/j49EaGXbFmSqMClGU0g6AnitR32Ys="<!--CASE_STUDY_HASH-->
+- `26edlsJM9WD9c/j49EaGXbFmSqMClGU0g6AnitR32Ys=`<!--CASE_STUDY_HASH-->

 The hash is saved as a text file to her web file server using the random filename selected earlier.
-With this in place, the POST request can be sent to the SASS API.
+With this in place, the POST request can be sent to the SAAS API.
+The HTTP client library used to make the POST request will perform the necessary TLS handshake as part of making the connection.

+## Checking the request
-The Sass website receives this request and validates the request body, finding it valid.
-It then examines the value of the `VerifyUrl` property and finds an active user as owner of that URL, Carol.
+The SAAS website receives this request and validates the request body, performing the following checks:

-Not yet knowing for sure if the request came from the real Carol or not, it makes a new GET request to retrieve that text file at the supplied URL.
-Once it arrives it compares the hash inside that file with the hash it calculated for itself from the request body.
-As the two hashes match, it concludes the request did genuinely come from Carol.
+- The request arrived via HTTPS.  :heavy_check_mark:
+- The version string `CRTE-PUBLIC-DRAFT-3` is known.  :heavy_check_mark:
+- The `IssuerUrl` value is a URL belonging to itself - `saas.example`.  :heavy_check_mark:
+- The `Now` time-stamp is reasonably close to the server's internal clock.  :heavy_check_mark:
+- The `Unus` value represents 256 bits encoded in base-64.  :heavy_check_mark:
+- The `Rounds` value is within its acceptable 1-99 rounds.  :heavy_check_mark:
+- The `VerifyUrl` value is an HTTPS URL belonging to a known user - Carol.  :heavy_check_mark:

+(If the version or `Rounds` property was unacceptable, a 400 response might be used to negotaiate acceptable values.
+In this case, that won't be neccessary.)

+The service has passed the request for basic validity, but it still doesn't know if the request has genuinely come from Carol's service or not.
+To perform this step, it proceeds to check the verification hash.

+## Retrieval of the verification hash
+Having the URL to get the Caller's verification hash, the Issuer service performs a GET request for that URL.
+As part of the request, it makes the following checks:
+- The URL lists a valid domain name.  :heavy_check_mark:
+- The TLS handshake completes with a valid certificate.  :heavy_check_mark:
+- The GET response code is 200.  :heavy_check_mark:
+- The response's `Content-Type` is `text/plain`.  :heavy_check_mark:
+- The text, once CRLF endings have been trimmed, is 256 bits encoded in BASE-64.  :heavy_check_mark:

+(If any of these tests had failed, the specific error would be indicated in a 400 error response to the initial POST request.
+As the download was successful, that isn't needed.)

+Having sucessfully retrieved a verification hash, it must now find the expected hash from the original POST request body.

+## Checking the verification hash
+The Issuer service performs the same PBKDF2 operation on the JSON request that the Caller performed earlier.
+With both the retrieved verification hash and the internally calculated expected hash, the Issuer service may compare the two strings.
+If they don't match, the Issuer service would make a 400 response to the original POST request complaiming that the verification hash doesn't match the request body.
+In this case, they do indeed match and the Issuer is reassured that the Caller is actually Carol.

 Satisfied the request is genuine, the Saas service generates a Bearer token and returns it to the caller as the response to the POST request, together with its expiry time.<!--CASE_STUDY_RESPONSE-->
 ```